helium/HIP/0005-poc-fairness.md

 Proof of coverage challenge participation rewards are too concentrated for the top few hotspots.
 This has led to a concentration of mining rewards which are not ideal for the proliferation of the Helium Network.

-I propose that we cap the number of challenges any given hotspot can participate in during a single Epoch.
+I propose that we cap the number of challenges any given hotspot can rewarded for participating in during a single Epoch.

 # Motivation
 [motivation]: #motivation